Spin diffusion and spin conductivity in the 2d Hubbard model: Discussion

-\emph{Discussion.} We compared \cite{supp} our results to the $D_s$ and $\sigma_s$ measured in the cold atom experiment\cite{nichols19}, where the measured $D_s$ and $\sigma_s$ are found to be by about a factor of 2 higher than the NLCE results for the Hubbard model.
+We compared our results to the $D_s$ and $\sigma_s$ measured in the cold atom experiment\cite{nichols19}, see Fig.~\ref{fig:comparison_exp}, where the measured $D_s$ and $\sigma_s$ are found to be by about a factor of 2 higher than the NLCE results for the Hubbard model.
 Our results agree well with the NLCE results.
-Whereas $D_s$ increases with doping and magnetization, the experimental deviation from half-filling and zero magnetization seems to be too small to understand the discrepancy between the numerics and experiment in those terms.
+As discussed in Sec.~VI., $D_s$ and $\sigma_s$ are increased by magnetization.
+We estimate that the experimental deviation from half-filling and zero magnetization are too small to understand the discrepancy between the numerics and experiment in those terms.

-We also compare\cite{supp} our results with the diffusion bound $D_s>v_s^2/T$ suggested from holographic duality\cite{hartnoll15}.
-If we use our rough estimate for $v_s$ extracted from $D_s$ and $\tau_s$, we see that the bound is obeyed in most of the explored parameter regime except at small $U$, where it is mildly violated\cite{supp}.
+We also compare our results (see Appendix \ref{sec-app-d}) with the diffusion bound $D_s>v_s^2/T$ suggested from holographic duality\cite{hartnoll15}.
+Using our rough estimate for $v_s$ extracted from $D_s$ and $\tau_s$, we observe that the bound is obeyed in most of the explored parameter regime except at small $U$, where it is mildly violated.
+We also observe that $D_s$ does not follow or has a $T$ dependence close to the proposed bound in the calculated $T$ regime.
 See also Ref.~\onlinecite{pakhira15}.